open-mindd/open-mindd.github.io/README.md

 <summary>👌 Make sure your project is mature enough</summary>
 <p>

-> 1. 'npm install' in the command line
+> 1. 'npm install' in the command line.
-> 2. 'npm start' in the command line
+> 2. 'npm start' in the command line.

 </p>
 </details>